oliverspryn/pixel-web-services/README.md

 1. Reboot the Pi when prompted

-## Install the Scripts
+## Install the Scripts & Supporting Software

 The Raspbian operating system will use the scripts correctly whenever they are moved to the appropriate locations.

-1. Move the `pixel.desktop` file to `/home/pi/.config/autostart/pixel.desktop`
+1. Move the `pixel.desktop` file to `/home/pi/.config/autostart/pixel.desktop`, creating the parent directories as needed

 1. The JAR and shell script may be moved to any location which is convinent for you

+1. The desktop script used above works very reliably with the XTERM terminal, which is not installed by default.
+Install it by running: `sudo apt-get -y install xterm`.

 ## Configure the Scripts